pepsipu/pepsipu.github.io-old/posts/2024-02-on-construction.md

 For now, look at the equations that fell out of the norm constraint!
 Since there's only a single degree of freedom, we should be able to find
 $a(t), b(t), c(t), d(t)$ that satisfy these equations.
 Finding a general form
-for these equations feels sort of reminiscent of solving a differential equation.
+for these equations feels sort of reminiscent to solving a differential equation.
 If you're willing to accept something a little shoddy, I spun up a quick and dirty SageMath script to do the algebra for me.